ramantehlan/ImageManagerAPI/README.md

 # ImageManagerAPI

-A simple Microservice to manage images. :hash: :bridge_at_night:
+A simple API to manage images. :hash: :bridge_at_night:

 # Index